Review

 The silverware basket in the dishwasher's lower rack provides dedicated space for utensil cleaning.
 This removable component offers convenient access while maximizing interior space, with premium models featuring door-mounted or upper rack alternatives.
 Its specialized compartments with removable dividers organize utensils effectively, while strategic openings ensure thorough cleaning.
 The portable design with handles simplifies transfer from dishwasher to drawer.

-The silverware basket saving space for cleaning utensils (Source: Pinterest)
+The silverware basket in the dishwasher's provides dedicated space for utensil cleaning (Source: Freepik)

 Spray arms are rotating mechanisms at multiple levels in dishwashers that distribute water throughout the cavity.
 They rotate using pressure from the circulation pump and feature strategically placed holes creating effective spray patterns.
 These components direct water toward dishes from multiple angles.
 Premium models may include additional arms for targeted cleaning.
 The combination of spinning motion and pressurized water removes food particles and grease from dishware.